Tenant Rights When Moving Out (UK Guide — 2026)

 Be reasonable about cleaning — match the standard, don't chase perfection

 You're not aiming for "better than when you moved in."
 You're aiming for "same cleanliness and condition, minus fair wear and tear."
 That's the legal standard, and it's all you need to meet.
+Curious what's actually reasonable?
+See how much landlords can charge for end of tenancy cleaning.
 If you want the job done properly without the stress, professional end of tenancy cleaning with a deposit-back guarantee takes it off your plate entirely.

 Bottom Line